ChrisF03/Portfolio-Projects/app_4_Movie_RecSys/README.md

 #### To run this app : ####
 1. PIP install streamlit and clone this repo onto your machine
 2. Run the .ipynb file to obtain the similarity.pkl file and put it in the cloned repo folder.
+(The similarity.pkl file is too large for GitHub)
 3. Open your command prompt in said folder and type ...
 Streamlit run movie-app.py

 Some looks at the app: